BVNK-Interviews/frontend-hpp-test/README.md

 Should a quote expire, this page will be displayed to the user.

 #### Timers
-1. "Accept Quote" - Once a currency is selected the quote should be refreshed every ±18 seconds, use the `acceptanceExpiryDate` value to determine when to call the api and `PUT` `https://api.sandbox.bvnk.com/api/v1/pay/<UUID>/summary` to refresh the quote and UI.
+1. "Accept Quote" - Once a currency is selected the quote should be refreshed every ±18 seconds, use the `acceptanceExpiryDate` value to determine when to call the api `PUT` `https://api.sandbox.bvnk.com/api/v1/pay/<UUID>/summary` to refresh the quote and UI.
-1. "Pay Quote" has an expiry date set by the api, use the `quoteExpiryDate` to add an expiry count down timer.
+2. "Pay Quote" has an expiry date set by the api, use the `quoteExpiryDate` to add an expiry count down timer.

 #### Copy to clipboard
 "Pay Quote" has 2 fields that should be copied to the clipboard when individually clicked